Water Gardening News

 4. 'Panama Pacific' #Ad — Deep violet-purple to reddish plum flowers on green pads with light reddish-bronze mottling; medium spread; full sun.

-5. 'Carla's Sonshine' or 'St. Louis Gold' #Ad — The only viviparous yellow tropicals.
+5. 'Carla's Sonshine' #Ad — The only viviparous yellow tropical.
 Medium-sized deep yellow star-shaped flowers set against olive-green pads; medium spread; free-flowering, shade tolerant, suitable for small, medium, or large water gardens.

 6. 'Innocence' — Pure white flowers on green pads with maroon mottling; medium spread; full sun.